Loss of the Caribou, The

 REFERENCES (3 citations):

 Guigne, pp. 244-246, "The Loss of the Caribou" (1 text, 1 tune)

 ADDITIONAL: Douglas How, _Night of the Caribou_, Lancelot Press, 1988, p.
-144, "(Remember the Caribou)" (1 excerpt, from H. Thornhill's _It Happened One Night_, plus three other pieces from the same source)
+144, "(Remember the Caribou)" (1 excerpt, from H. Thornhill's _It Happened In October_ [mis-identified as _It Happened One Night_], plus three other pieces from the same source)